 Upright freezers tend to blend in the kitchen more easily than chest models, though that can be a matter of preference.
 Upright models are available in manual or automatic defrost, while a chest freezer usually has to be defrosted manually.
 A chest freezer offers the best energy savings, but not necessarily the most convenience when it comes to organizing or finding stored frozen foods.

 If style is a concern, consider the built-in look.
 An upright freezer can sometimes be customized to blend well with cabinetry, or you may want to check if a companion freezer is available for your brand of refrigerator.
 A refrigerator-freezer duo is the most efficient regarding convenience and workflow, as long as sufficient kitchen space is available for such an installation.
 Be aware that custom appliances can be pricey.

-Other possible locations for placing a freezer include the kitchen, utility room, basement or garage and laundry room.
+Other possible locations for placing a freezer include the kitchen, utility room, basement, garage, and laundry room.
 When space is limited, you may want to consider locating a freezer in a guest room or outdoor shed.